KStasi/clarity-uint256-lib/README.md

 # Miscellaneous

-Working with **Clarity** I felt need in some syntactic sugar that would make code more readable:
+Working with **Clarity** I felt need in some syntactic sugar and standarts that would make code more readable:

 - Type declaration in order to clearly see the same types.
 For instance: